Blackheaded pasture cockchafer

 To determine if control is needed, use a square mouthed spade and dig several holes to about 200mm depth about every 20 paces across suspect paddocks.
 Use the spade width to determine width and length of the hole.
 Treatment is likely to be needed if the average number of larvae per hole exceeds 5 to 6.

 The grubs tend not to feed during dry warm or hot weather nor in cold or frosty conditions.
-So apply the appropriate insecticide, just before rain or when a heavy dew is expected ensuring to allow enough time (4 hours) for the spray to dry to prevent it being washed off the foliage.
+Apply the appropriate insecticide, just before rain or when a heavy dew is expected ensuring to allow enough time (4 hours) for the spray to dry to prevent it being washed off the foliage.
 If this is not practical then apply it immediately after rain, once dry enough to prevent spray run-off.
 Consult local spray retailers or representatives for current recommendations and follow safety guidelines at all times.

 Applying insecticides in July or August when the grubs have become mature will rarely be successful, particularly if the grubs have visibly stopped feeding.
 They may feed longer if the winter is mild and the soil is warmer or drier than normal.